 "Nicole is a talented and passionate coach," said Petrucelli.
 "She's a proven winner with an incredible work ethic.
 We're lucky to have her at SMU."

-In her three seasons at SMU, the team has posted a 25-31-5 record and advanced to the Conference USA championship game in 2012.
-Nelson has helped seven Mustangs earn all-conference honors, including freshman Claire Oates, who was named American Athletic Conference Freshman of the Year in 2014.
+In her four seasons at SMU, the team has posted a 30-41-8 record and advanced to the Conference USA championship game in 2012.
+Nelson has helped eight Mustangs earn all-conference honors, including sophomore Claire Oates, who was named to the American Athletic Conference Second Team in 2014 and 2015.

 During her time at OU (2008-2011), Nelson lead the Sooners to an NCAA Tournament appearance in 2010 as she was named Co-Big 12 Coach of the Year.
 She coached players to numerous all-conference and all-region honors as well as several academic awards.